objcio/articles/2015-02-09-photo-extension.md

 The final aspect of the adjustment data is the `data` property itself, which is just an `NSData` blob.
-The only advice that Apple offers here is that it should represent the settings to recreate the edit, rather than the edit itself, since the size of the `PHAsjustmentData` object is limited by the Photos framework.
+The only advice that Apple offers here is that it should represent the settings to recreate the edit, rather than the edit itself, since the size of the `PHAdjustmentData` object is limited by the Photos framework.

 For non-complex extensions (such as __Filtster__), this can be as simple as an